raygaeta/raygaeta/README.md

 # Ramon (Ray) – Creative Developer & Frontend Engineer!

-I am passionate about front-end engineering, with a particular focus on 3D and **UI/UX**.
+I am passionate about front-end engineering, with a particular focus on WEBGL, 3D and **UI/UX**.
 My work also extends to creative coding, where I design interactive and immersive digital experiences.
 I am actively seeking open-source opportunities that merge creative technology and design.

 ---
 ### 🔍 Current Focus and Interests: